 Even though many named entities were already removed from the list during the filtering process by use of data from Danmarks Statistik, many names of organisations, products, foreign personal nouns as well as creative artist nouns are still present in the candidate list.
-To automatically detect these, we use the ScandiNER model $\begin{bmatrix} 5 \\ 1 \end{bmatrix}$ The model expects a sentence as input and it outputs NER-tags with their respective position in the sentence.
+To automatically detect these, we use the ScandiNER model .
+The model expects a sentence as input and it outputs NER-tags with their respective position in the sentence.
 Therefore, the model cannot identify whether a word is a named entity when seeing it in isolation.
 To circumvent the problem, we randomly select up to ten sentences from the corpus.
 Each sentence is then tagged with the model and we compare the tag position with the candidate's position in the sentence.
 If the two positions overlap, we increase the named entity score.
-The final named entity score is the total percentage of sentences.
+The final named entity score is the total percentage of sentences where the named entity tag overlaps with the candidate position out of all selected sentences.
 The named entity score is subtracted from the total score.